10 ways to go green for the holidays

 - Carpool to Christmas parties.
 If the party is after hours or off-site, encourage employees to carpool.
 This can be as simple as posting a ride-share board so people can match themselves.
 Other incentives used by businesses include valet parking or prizes for those who arrive with three or more passengers in a vehicle.

 Remember, a little green will go a long way.
-Happy holidays from the Environmental Assistance Center, and don’t forget to contact us about your company’s efforts to go green.
+Enjoy the holiday season, and don’t forget to contact our business development specialists for help with your company’s efforts to go green.

 If you liked this post you might also like: